selenium-webdriver-book/source/README.md

 Running
 ---
-This is an example application with many tests.
-To run just the application:
+This is an example application with tests.
+To run the application:

 	mvn jetty:run